-FRESH…the best word I can describe these Shrimp Spring Rolls…and this sauce…the perfect touch.
-I decided on a cashew sauce because I have a secret love affair with cashews…if you enjoy peanuts…feel free to substitute!
+FRESH…the best word I can describe these Shrimp Spring Rolls with Cashew Sauce…and this sauce…the perfect touch.
+I decided on a cashew sauce, because I have a secret love affair with cashews…if you enjoy peanuts…feel free to substitute!

 The combination of ingredients I used in these rolls worked perfectly together…feel free to include your own favs…get creative!
 Grab your super fresh NC shrimp at The Carolina Meat & Fish Co. and let’s get rolling.